Jorgemagic/NetStandard_And_NativeLibraries/README.md

 # Template C# NetStandard library that required a C++ Native Library
-This is a template that how to create a cross-platform C# NetStandard Library that required a C++ native library and another C# library can use it as library reference or nuget reference with the same behavior.
+This is a template that how to create a cross-platform C# NetStandard Library that required a C++ native library that another C# library can use as library reference or nuget reference with the same behavior.

 ## Prerequisites